ottonepiazzi/federated-learning/FUIA_VGG-16_CelebA/README.md

 python fuia_celeba_sample_unlearning.py
 ```

+At the beginning of each run you are asked to log metrics on WandB.
+If you want to skip this part, simply insert "3".

 On the first run, VGG-16 pretrained weights (~528 MB) are downloaded automatically from PyTorch.
 A pretrained checkpoint is saved to `checkpoints/` so that pretraining is skipped on subsequent runs.